Archives

 Natalie has lived her whole life in the San Francisco Bay Area.
 Growing up in the Bay, Natalie developed an equal appreciation for the outdoors and good food.

-Natalie attended the University of California at Davis for her undergraduate education where she earned a bachelor’s degree in both Spanish and Anthropology.
-After college, she worked for several years at Planned Parenthood where passion for reproductive health and equity in healthcare grew.
-She received her doctorate in physical therapy from the joint program of physical therapy at the University of California San Francisco/San Francisco State University.
+Natalie attended the University of California at Davis for her undergraduate education, where she earned a bachelor’s degree in both Spanish and Anthropology.
+After college, she worked for several years at Planned Parenthood, where her passion for reproductive health and equity in healthcare grew.
+She received her doctorate in physical therapy from the joint program of physical therapy at the University of California, San Francisco/San Francisco State University.
 In 2019, she completed the Kaiser Permanente Northern California Residency in Orthopedic Physical Therapy.
-Natalie has also completed training in pelvic floor physical therapy through both Herman and Wallace as well as the American Physical Therapy Association.
+Natalie has also completed training in pelvic floor physical therapy through both Herman and Wallace, as well as the American Physical Therapy Association.

 Natalie uses a combination of manual therapy and exercise to help her patients reach their goals.
 She believes that health is complex and requires considering the whole person.